 You cannot claim the childcare element of working tax credit to cover any free childcare.
 When your child starts getting free childcare, you must tell HMRC about the change in the childcare costs you pay.

 You may qualify for other forms of childcare support such as the childcare grant if you study.
 Often the rules of these schemes say you cannot claim help if you are already claiming help through the childcare element of working tax credit.
 It is important that you check the rules carefully if you are considering claiming other childcare support at the same time as the childcare element of tax credits.

 Tax credits and tax-free childcare

-Tax-free childcare (TFC) was introduced in April 2017 and the gradual roll-out was completed in February 2018 meaning that anyone who meets the qualifying conditions can now use the scheme.
+Tax-free childcare (TFC) was introduced in April 2017 and the gradual roll-out was completed in February 2018.
 Under TFC, you must open a childcare account and for each 80p you pay in the Government will pay 20p up to a maximum of £2,000 per child, per year (£4,000 per disabled child, per year).
 However, you cannot claim tax credits and tax-free childcare at the same time.
 If you claim TFC, your whole tax credits claim (working tax credit and child tax credit) will end automatically.

 Some people will be better off claiming tax-free childcare than tax credits, while others will be better off claiming tax credits and not claiming tax-free childcare.
-Due to the roll-out of universal credit, it is important that you understand your options before ending your tax credits claim as if you make the wrong choice you may not be able to re-claim tax credits and instead may be forced to claim universal credit which is gradually replacing tax credits.
+It is important that you understand your options before claiming TFC and ending your current tax credits claim because once your tax credits ends, it is unlikely that you will be able to go back to tax credits, even if you made the wrong choice, and you may need to claim UC instead.
+Some people are better off under UC when compared to tax credits, others may be worse off.
 You can find out more about TFC and how it interacts with tax credits on our TFC page.